DynamoDS/DynamoPrimer/05_Geometry-for-Computational-Design/5-1_geometry-overview.md

 ## Geometry Overview
 **Geometry** is the language for design.
-When a programming language or environment has a geometry kernal at its core, we can unlock the possibilities for designing precise and robust models, automating design routines, and generating design iterations with algorithms.
+When a programming language or environment has a geometry kernel at its core, we can unlock the possibilities for designing precise and robust models, automating design routines, and generating design iterations with algorithms.

 ### The Basics
 Geometry, traditionally defined, is the study of shape, size, relative position of figures, and the properties of space.
 This field has a rich history going back thousands of years.
 With the advent and popularization of the computer, we gained a powerful tool in defining, exploring, and generating geometry.
 It is now so easy to calculate the result of complex geometric interactions, the fact that we are doing so is almost transparent.